-On the third day of the five-day Durga Puja, the Hindu community of the country will celebrate the Maha Ashtami puja today with thousands of devotees being expected to throng the puja mandaps (pavilion) to worship the mother goddess.
+The Hindu community of the country will celebrate the Maha Ashtami Puja today, the third day of the five-day Durga Puja, with thousands of devotees expected to throng the puja mandaps (pavilion) to worship the mother goddess.

-The day is considered as the most important day of Durga Puja as it marks the victory of the goddess over Mahishasura (the buffalo-demon).
+Maha Ashtami day is considered the most important day of Durga Puja as it marks the victory of the goddess over Mahishasura (the buffalo-demon).

-Earlier, Maha Saptami of Durga puja was celebrated on Tuesday with elaborate rituals since early morning at over 32,000 mandaps across the country.
+Maha Ashtami holds special significance in the Hindus’ social and religious calendar.
+However, Maha Saptami of Durga Puja was celebrated on Sunday with elaborate rituals at over 32,000 mandaps across the country.